taylorgoolsby/graphql-directive-connection/README.md

 ## cacheControl

-By default the `cacheControl` directives are not generated on Edge object types and inside connection fields which results in cache arguments being completely ignored.
+By default, the `cacheControl` directives are not generated on Edge object types and inside connection fields which results in cache arguments being completely ignored.
 Enabling `defaultMaxAge` for all types/fields across your GraphQL implementation partially solve the problem, however it might not be the best options.
 It is possible to enable `cacheControl` directive support by passing a `useCacheControl: true` flag to `applyConnectionTransform` function.
 The package will then use the largest `maxAge` across the connection fields with custom types and apply it to `edges` and `pageInfo` fields along with the `Edge` type.